meatnordrink/uplift-blog/_posts/2019-11-25-low-cost-alternatives-to-therapy.md

   - **Universities**.
 Check colleges or universities in your area.
 Many will have "Training Centers" for programs in Counseling or Clinical Psychology, where students will offer therapy at highly reduced rates.
 These students will be in training, but supervised by qualified and licensed professors and/or therapists.
   - **Charitable or Religious Organizations**.
 If you're connected to any charitable or religious organizations, check if they have a list of referrals for low-cost mental health care.
 Sometimes religious organizations may even provide these services themselves, to their members.
   - **County Mental-Health Centers**.
 County-level mental health centers will have lists of available low-cost mental health services.
 You can find the contact info for these centers by searching the internet for them in your area, or looking at [your state's Department of Human Services (DHS) website](http://healthfinder.gov/FindServices/SearchOrgType.aspx?OrgTypeID=8).
   - **Call 211**.
-By calling 211, the most comprehensive source of locally curated social services information in the US and most of Canada, you can likely speak to someone who is knowledgable about low-cost mental health services in your area.
+By calling 211, the most comprehensive source of locally curated social services information in the US and most of Canada, you can likely speak to someone who is knowledgeable about low-cost mental health services in your area.

 ## Group Therapy
 ![group therapy](https://1317562338.rsc.cdn77.org/images/getHelp/YRjUn5N.jpg)